Exploiting polarization dependence in two dimensional coherent spectroscopy: examples of Ce$_2$Zr$_2$O$_7$ and Nd$_2$Zr$_2$O$_7$: Analysis

 Also note that in the high field limit the function $\sin\phi_k$ falls away as $J_{\mu}/h$, and so all parts of the response diminish at least as fast as $J_{\mu}^2/h^2$, with $A^{(3)}_k$ and $A^{(4)}_k$ falling off with $J_{\mu}^4/h^4$.
 The entire response formally vanishes in the infinite field limit, where excitations are non-dynamic magnons (single spin flips).

 We now move to consider $\chi^{(n)}_{\alpha,\text{direct}}$ and $\chi^{(n)}_{\beta,\text{direct}}$, for which we effectively have an alternating external field $h$ but a uniform probe field along each chain. $\chi^{(n)}_{\beta,\text{direct}}$ involves no external field, so can be calculated directly using the above results with the sign of $J_x$ reversed.
 Accordingly, $\chi^{(2)}_{\beta,\text{direct}}$ also vanishes.
-For $\chi^{(n)}_{\alpha,\text{direct}}$ however, we can either work with an alternating field in the Hamiltonian, or allow one in the magnetisation operator.
+For $\chi^{(n)}_{\alpha,\text{direct}}$ however, we can either work with an alternating field in the Hamiltonian, or put the alternating sign in the magnetisation operator.
 We choose to do the former, which will result in a two band formulation of the dispersion.
-For our parameterisation of the fermionic modes of the system, states have momenta $k\in [-\pi/2,\pi/2]$, and the energy eigenvalues in each band are $\lambda_{k,+}$ and $\lambda_{k,-}$.
-These can be calculated using a procedure analogous to the direct $\mathbf{H}$ field calculation, but now one must perform a $4\times4$ Bogoliubov transformation.
-The required unitary transformation is of the form:
+The fermionized Hamiltonian in $k$-space is found to be: \begin{footnotesize}